 Home Reading: 10 to 15 minutes reading aloud to an adult each night and signed in "My Home Reading Book."

-Mylexia: In 2017 our class will be using an amazing Mylexia program.
+Mylexia: Our class will be using an amazing Mylexia program.
 It is a learning tool that provides motivating, relevant and progressive tasks that enable all students to achieve success no matter their ability level.

 Your child should aim to complete some Mylexia activities based on skills being taught in class each week; approximately 30 minutes per week.